tomerash-22/Beamforming_DL/README.md

 py - python code used for training and inference of the nets.

-matlab - to generate the impaired signals
+matlab - to generate the impaired signals and test results